 - Selling products that have been tested on animals.

 - Selling controversial whale meat products in Japan.

 - Using tax avoidance tactics and tax havens.

 And that’s just the tip of the iceberg.

 Amazon and tax avoidance

-Of all the problems associated with Amazon perhaps the most pernicious is their tax avoidance.
+Of all the ethical problems associated with Amazon, perhaps the most pernicious is their tax avoidance.

-Unless you been living in a cave for the last year, you’ll have heard about some of the unethical tax avoidance tactics of companies such as Amazon, Google and Apple.
+Unless you been living in a cave, you’ll have heard about some of the unethical tax avoidance tactics of companies such as Amazon, Google and Apple.
 Multi-billion pound organisations that hire teams of accountants to ensure that they pay as little tax as possible.
 And you might have brushed it off as little more than media hype since, after all, it’s not illegal ‘just’ unethical.

 We don’t always like it, but we do it.
 We all have to pay our taxes and most of us handover at least 20% of our hard-earned wages.
-Seeing that deduction on our wage slip isn’t always pleasant, but we know that it’s necessary.
+Seeing that deduction on our wage slip isn’t always pleasant.
+However, we know that it’s necessary.
 Taxes make democracy work and provide the services that we rely on every day, from road repairs to the emergency services.

 So, whilst you might be paying upwards of 20% on earnings, Amazon paid around 0.16% in corporation tax on UK sales in 2015.
 On earnings of £6.3bn, they handed over just £9.8m to HMRC.